konsumer/simple-graphql/README.md

 I implemented the data-layer with leveldb, but you can use whatever you like.

-I also made a simple JWT auth system, and included example endpoint that require authentications.
+I also made a simple JWT auth system, and included example endpoints that require authentications.

 You can think of the whole thing as a strongly-typed database, with a GraphQL interface and a leveldb storeage-back, complete with JWT authentication.